LGBTQ Toronto Itinerary: Wild Weekend

 Spend the day sleeping in and recovering from the previous night’s revelries.
 While last night was all about exploring the Church-Wellesley Village, tonight is about exploring Toronto’s other famous queer neighbourhood: Queer West.
 Take the afternoon to check out the area’s many funky shops, trendy art galleries, and hipster cafes.
 For dinner, make your way over to The Beaver – a cozy restaurant/bar that attracts a significant queer clientele.

 In the mood for a little bit of Latin spice?
 El Convento Rico is Toronto’s longest running Latino drag bar.
-Originally founded as an underground club catering to LGBT immigrants, El Convento Rico today attracts a diverse crowd of men and women from across the entire sexual spectrum.
+Originally founded as an underground club catering to LGBTQ immigrants, El Convento Rico today attracts a diverse crowd of men and women from across the entire sexual spectrum.
 Get your salsa, samba, or rhumba on as you admire the impressive array of drag queen beauties.

 For a change of flavour, hop on over to Bovine Sex Club where live punk, rock, and alternative bands keep the music going while the drinks are flowing.
 Rub elbows with gay and straight metalheads, punk rockers, and hipsters in an open-minded, friendly environment.
 Or take a cab over to Wrongbar, where depending on the night you could catch either a live indie band or an electronic DJ dance party.
 Stay until last call before making your back to your hotel (alone or with company).

 There’s so much to see and do in Toronto, you could never fit it all into a single weekend.
 Once your weekend getaway ends, you’ll be itching to come back for more.
 Experience the electric, exciting atmosphere of gay Toronto, where the party never stops.